material-components/material-components-android/docs/getting-started.md

 Using `AppCompatActivity` will ensure that all the components work correctly.
 If you are unable to extend from `AppCompatActivity`, update your activities to use [`AppCompatDelegate`](https://developer.android.com/reference/androidx/appcompat/app/AppCompatDelegate).
-This will enable the `AppCompat` versions of components to be inflated among other important things.
+This will enable the AppCompat or Material versions of components to be inflated (depending on your theme), among other important things.

 ### 5. Change your app theme to inherit from a `Material3` theme